 There are several ways to log in with a local account.
 You can create a separate user, which means you can swap between the two or replace an existing Microsoft user account with a local account.
 This is not a permanent or destructive path, as you can restore the MS user account by reversing the process, but it should be noted that our test machine encountered a problem after use.
 This technique may or may not be due to change.
 So make sure to do a full system backup before you get started.

 How to set up Windows 10 without a Microsoft account: Replace your Microsoft account with a local account

-In the main pane, you will see current Microsoft account details, below will be two lines of green text to read Manage my Microsoft account and Sign in with a local account instead .
+You will see current Microsoft account details; below will be two green text lines to read Manage my Microsoft account and Sign in with a local account instead.

 Click on the second part to create a new local account user.

 The first screen you will encounter will ask you to confirm your current password.
 When you are done, you will be asked to enter details for the local account you want to create.
 Complete the different fields and click Next.
-Now just click through the confirmation and your account will be de-linked from the auto-sync features that your Microsoft account uses.
-This doesn’t mean OneDrive and Outlook will stop working, since the login details are kept for the individual apps that need them, but for now your system should behave like any type of account. we usually use on Windows 7 Machines.
+Now click through the confirmation, and your account will be de-linked from the auto-sync features that your Microsoft account uses.
+This doesn’t mean OneDrive and Outlook will stop working since the login details are kept for the individual apps that need them, but your system should behave like any account for now.
+We usually use on Windows 7 Machines.